 Understanding of the beliefs, values and traditions of the Catholic Church and the wider Christian tradition.
 The influence of the beliefs, values and traditions of the Catholic Church.

-Catholic and Christian responses to moral issues, e.g. Abortion, Euthanasia, etc.
+Catholic and Christian responses to moral issues, including abortion, euthanasia and capital punishment.

 You will learn the following skills: